segment-boneyard/proxy-cache/Readme.md

   Generate a proxying a cache, with all properties of `instance` fully proxied, and all instance `methods` wrapped with a cache.

-  You can also optionally pass in custom options, which line up exactly with [isaacs/node-lru-cache](https://github.com/isaacs/node-lru-cache#options) options.
-Defaults:
+  You can also optionally pass in custom `options`, which line up exactly with [isaacs/node-lru-cache](https://github.com/isaacs/node-lru-cache#options) options.
+Here are the defaults:

 ```js
 {